narcisobenigno/narcisobenigno.github.io/_posts/2019-04-25-building-evolutionary-architectures.markdown

 ## Disclaimer

-This is not meant a fully comprehensive text and I neither review it.
-Although, I will try to keep it as understandable as possible for later recall.
+This is not meant to be a fully comprehensive text and I wont review it either.
+Even then, I will try to keep it as understandable as possible for later recall.

 ## About the book